stuffedwombat/stuffedwombat.github.io/qa.md

 > "every tick set X to self.x+self.hor_dir".

 This simple line unlocked something in my brain about how code works.
-I was using inbuilt behaviours and strange hacks to get stuff working before, but now I felt like clean access to the core of the engine.
+I was using inbuilt behaviours and strange hacks to get stuff working before, but now I felt like I had clean access to the core of the engine.

 For the next few years I would manically prototype lots of stuff, becoming so proficient at Construct 3 that I can not imagine working with anything else.
 I assume/hope that when/if I start working on 3D games, someone else will handle the code and technology.
 <br><br><br>